FTSE climbs as high oil price pushes up energy shares

 By Tricia Wright

-LONDON, June 18 (Reuters) - Oil companies lifted Britain’s blue chip share index on Wednesday as heavy fighting in Iraq pushed crude prices towards $114 a barrel.
+LONDON, June 18 (Reuters) - Britain’s top equity index advanced on Wednesday, with oil companies lifting the market due to high crude prices in the wake of heavy fighting in Iraq, OPEC’s second-largest producer.

-Royal Dutch Shell and BG Group rose 1.5 percent and 0.6 percent respectively, helping the UK oil and gas index gain 1.4 percent to make it the top sectoral performer in the FTSE 100.
+Oil firms such as Royal Dutch Shell and BG Group rose 1.6 percent and 0.8 percent respectively, helping the UK oil and gas index gain 1.2 percent, the top sectoral performer in the FTSE 100 by some margin.

 “The market is very closely watching the escalating violence in Iraq, a major oil producer.
 In the short term, higher oil prices may benefit some oil companies, but in the longer term, if it continues, it will result in an oil shock,” said Henk Potts, equity strategist at Barclays.

-“Clearly that would be an overall negative for the economy as higher oil prices have the potential to hurt global growth and raise companies’ input costs.”
+“Clearly that would be an overall negative for the economy as higher oil prices have the potential to hurt global growth and raise input cost of companies.”

-Brent crude oil rose towards $114 a barrel as Sunni militants hit Iraq’s biggest refinery, stoking concerns about oil exports from OPEC’s second-biggest producer as some firms pulled foreign workers out.
+Brent crude oil rose towards $114 a barrel as Sunni militants pushed forwards in northern Iraq, hitting the country’s biggest refinery and stoking concerns about oil exports as some firms pulled foreign workers out.

-Shire topped the blue-chip leader board, rising 3.4 as bid speculation continued to swirl around the healthcare group.
+Shire topped the blue-chip leader board, up 2.8 percent, as bid speculation continued to swirl around the healthcare group.
 It had seen solid gains on Tuesday after sources told Reuters it had hired investment bank Citi as an adviser, expecting to receive takeover approaches.

 In the broader market, investors avoided heavy bets ahead of the Federal Reserve’s two-day policy meeting.
 The U.S. central bank is widely expected to cut another $10 billion from its monthly bond purchases, while investors will be watching for any comments on when the Fed would begin to raise interest rates and its outlook for the economy.